TheLeanAcademic/tweelytics/README.md

 ## Principles

-  * For educational purposes first, research purposes second.
+  * For educational purposes, then research purposes.
   * Excessively quaint (pretty) in code, documentation, and visualisations.
   * Built *with* tweepy and other packages, not in competition.